Client Services: 1-866-844-2522

 Q: Where do I send the specimens?

-A: Please send all blood and fetal specimens or fetal cultures for the case directly to:
+A: Please send the parental blood samples and the fetal cell cultures for the case directly to:

 UI Diagnostic Laboratories